AK-Homberger/Alexa-Alarm-System-ESP32CAM/CodeDetails.md

   EMailSender::Response resp = emailSend.send(M_DEST, message, attachs);  // Send email
 ```
 First create the attachment for the picture.
+We will provide the same filename for the photo stored within the **capturePhotoSaveSpiffs()** function.

-And then create the message object, set the subject and message text and send the mail. **M_DEST** contains the destination e-mail address.
+And then create the message object, set the subject and message text and send the mail. **M_DEST** contains the destination e-mail aaddress, **message** the message text and **attachs** the attachement.

 ## Phone Call

+To do phone calls with the TR-064 API is really simple.
+Only thre lines of code are necessary:

 ```
   String params[][2] = {{"NewX_AVM-DE_PhoneNumber", FB_NUMBER}};
   String req[][2] = {{}};
   connection.action("urn:dslforum-org:service:X_VoIP:1", "X_AVM-DE_DialNumber", params, 1, req, 0);
 ```
+**FB_NUMBER** Contains the number to be dialled.

-The necessary connection init function is called withing the connectWifi() function
+The necessary connection init function is called withing the connectWifi() function.
 ```
 if (CALL_PHONE) connection.init(); // TR-064 init.
 ```

 ## Alexa Device Name and Callback Function
 Alexa devices are added with the defined name **AlexaName** with the following commands in **setup()**:
 ```
 if (USE_ALEXA) {                      // Add Alexa device with device name and set callback function